zilishen/documentation/content/nms/nim/tutorials/containers/nms-docker.md

      nginxdevopssvcs.azurecr.io/indigo-tools-docker/platform/nim-bundled-poc/nim-bundle:latest
    ```
 2. Upload the license:
-   - In a web browser, go to the FQDN for your NGINX Management Suite host and log in.
+   - In a web browser, go to the NGINX Instance Manager host and log in.
    - Select the Settings gear icon.
    - On the Settings menu, select **Licenses**.
    - Select **Get Started**.